 General Recipe for Smoking Things With a Cold Smoker

 How to Cold Smoke with Breville Smoking Gun

-- 1 cup item to be smoked olives, cheese, tea, whisky
+- 1 cup item to be smoked like olives olives, cheese, tea, whisky

 - Follow the instructions in the box for basic set up of the Breville smoking gun. (attach the tubing, insert the batteries, check to make sure it turns on and off appropriately, add the smoking chute to the top of the gun, set up outside).